 In a few days, you will be finishing your undergraduate studies.
-It’s a feather in your cap, as well as a reason to feel proud—statistically, students with a bachelor’s degree are more likely to find employment than those without.
+It’s a feather in your cap and a reason to feel proud—statistically, students with a bachelor’s degree are more likely to find employment than those without.
 But you still have a long way to go.
-You would very much like to specialize in a stream and earn a master’s degree.
-If your undergrad degree is in biology or chemistry, an excellent and obvious option is graduating as a Doctor of Medicine (M.D.).
-However, you need to take the Medical College Admission Test (MCAT) to enrol in a medical school.
+You want to specialize in a stream and earn a master’s degree.
+If your undergraduate degree is in biology or chemistry, graduating with a Doctor of Medicine (M.D.) is an excellent and obvious option.
+However, you must take the Medical College Admission Test (MCAT) to enrol in a medical school.

 You might have already registered for the MCAT.
 You might also be aware the MCAT is a gruelling 7.5-hour exam composed of four sections: